Military Disability Rating

 DoD Ratings vs VA Ratings

 The DoD gives Military Disability Ratings only once: at the time a service member is separated from the military.
 These ratings are based on the severity of the service member’s conditions at the time of separation.
-If the veteran does not agree with the Military Disability Ratings for DoD Disability, they can submit an appeal to have their ratings changed, but they will only be judged based on their severity at the time of separation.
+If the veteran does not agree with their Military Disability Ratings given by the DoD, they can submit an appeal to have their ratings reviewed by a second authority.

 Return to Top